 Turn on the TV and ensure it's set to display the video input from the HDMI socket.
-(You generally use the remote to pick from multiple HDMI inputs on your television.)
+(You generally use the remote to pick from multiple HDMI inputs on your television - check your TV's instructions for specific advice.)
 You will see the iPad or iPhone's home screen appear on the television.

 It may appear with lower quality and in a box shape.
 Don't worry: this is just for the Home screen.
 Things will improve in a minute.

-Now bring up the Control Centre, swipe left and choose Video Output to enable specific content from your iPhone to be sent to your TV just as with the AirPlay TV option below.
+You can now use Control Centre to enable specific content from your iPhone to be sent to your TV, just as with the AirPlay TV option below.

 The other way to enjoy content from your iPad or iPhone on your TV is to use an Apple TV (available from Apple starting at £149/$149 for the 2015 model, or from £179/$179 for the 2017 4K model) and stream the video via AirPlay.

 To do that, connect the Apple TV to your TV via a spare HDMI port and then connect the Apple TV to your wireless network.
-We have a tutorial explaining how to set up an Apple TV here.
+(We have a separate tutorial explaining how to set up an Apple TV.)
 Choose the appropriate input on your TV and make sure the Apple TV's home screen appears.

-You also need to make sure your smartphone or tablet is connected to the same Wi-Fi network that your Apple TV is on.
+You also need to make sure your smartphone or tablet is connected to the same Wi-Fi network as your Apple TV.

 - Start playing a video on your iPad or iPhone (via the Videos app, Photos app, YouTube, Safari etc).

-- In iOS 11, you should tap Screen Mirroring, then select Apple TV.
-In iOS 10 tap AirPlay, then select Apple TV.
+- In iOS 11 or later, you should now tap Screen Mirroring, then select Apple TV.
+(If you're still using iOS 10, tap AirPlay, then select Apple TV.)